 These children can be defined as needing some additional support without which they would be at risk of not meeting their full potential.

-Their identified needs may relate to their health, educational, or social development, and are likely to be short term needs.
-These children will be living in greater adversity than most other children or have a greater degree of vulnerability than most.
+Their identified needs may relate to the health, education or social development, and are likely to be short term needs.
+If ignored these issues may develop into more worrying concerns for the child.